DongjaeLee-Dd2dD2/Accurate-FPP-DSMITM/README.md

 These scripts are used for sampling sequences.
 Running these scripts will generate the text files named **Sampling_Result_AES.txt** and **Sampling_Result_ARIA.txt**, respectively.

 ### exhaustive_calculation_of_fpp.py
 This script is designed for the exhaustive calculation of false-positive probability as defined in Definition 8.
 It should be executed after running **sampling_sequences_AES.cpp** and **sampling_sequences_ARIA**.
-It is currently configured to calculate the values required for Table 5, and please note that it takes about one day for execution.
+It is currently configured to calculate the values required for Table 5.
+Please note that this script takes about one day for execution, as it involves considering each element of the precomputed table (although we've reduced the table size to 2^20).
+In contrast, our methodology can provide the false-positive probability immediately using the values in Table 4.

 ### Exhaustive_Calculation_Result.txt
 This file contains the execution results of **exhaustive_calculation_of_fpp.py**.